ChainAgnostic/CAIPs/CAIPs/caip-x.md

 cf. CAIP-261

 #### Data Model
-In order to assess discreet resources, a peer can issue assertions about a discreet resource or about reviews or reports to react on their content.
+In order to assess discrete resources, a peer can issue assertions about a discrete resource or about reviews or reports to react on their content.
 ![diagram1](https://github.com/dayksx/CAIPs/assets/77788154/1948e150-f964-4975-b3ee-ec6fe0a1545e)

 All subsequent documents conform to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) for the purpose of representation.